What Is the I-864 or Affidavit of Support?

 If you’re living abroad and you’re a U.S. citizen or green card holder, you’re generally still required to file your U.S. federal income taxes.

 How Many I-864 Joint Sponsors Can I Have?

 You can have up to two joint sponsors.

 Will the I-864 Be Approved if You, the Sponsor, Is Living Abroad?

 The I-864 sponsor must be “domiciled” in the U.S. in order to be a sponsor.
 This means that the United States has to be the location of your “principal residence” (the place where you live most of the time) and where you intend to maintain such residence for the foreseeable future.

 If you plan to move back to the U.S. and establish a domicile in the U.S. in conjunction with the approval of beneficiary’s visa petition, then you will need to provide the consulate with proof that you have taken specific steps towards leaving the foreign country to relocate to the U.S. permanently.

 Work With a Los Angeles I-864 Affidavit of Support Attorney

 The I-864 is complex.
 If this affidavit of support form is not done properly, USCIS will issue a Request for Evidence (RFE), which will delay your green card and work permit.
 Fortunately, Attorney Joshua Goldstein and his team of immigration lawyers can help!
 Based on our extensive experience in countless immigration cases, we can prepare your case so that the process goes smoothly.
-Our Los Angeles I-864 Affidavit of Support lawyers can take the stress out of the immigration process.
+Our Los Angeles I-864 lawyers can take the stress out of the immigration process.

 Please answer a few questions below and schedule your free case evaluation.